 The minimum frequency of the quartz crystal, ceramic resonator, or external clock source is 3MHz if the USB is used.
-The minimum is 8MHz if I^2C is used.
+The minimum is 8MHz if I2C is used.
 The maximum is 40MHz in all cases.
-This frequency is f{OSC} , which can be divided internally as described in Section 14: MCU clock generation on page 59.
+This frequency is f{OSC}, which can be divided internally as described in MCU CLOCK GENERATION, page 47.

 The pin XTAL1 is the high gain amplifier input, and XTAL2 is the output.
-To drive the uPSD34xx device externally from an oscillator or other active device, XTAL1 is driven and XTAL2 is left open-circuit.
+To drive the uPSD34xx device externally from an oscillator or other active device, XTAL1 is driven and XTAL2 is left opencircuit.
 This external source should drive a logic low at the voltage level of 0.3 V{CC} or below, and logic high at 0.7V V{CC} or above, up to 5.5V V{CC} .
 The XTAL1 input is 5V tolerant.

 Most of the quartz crystals in the range of 25MHz to 40MHz operate in the third overtone frequency mode.
-An external LC tank circuit at the XTAL2 output of the oscillator circuit is needed to achieve the third overtone frequency, as shown in Figure 15 on page 68.
+An external LC tank circuit at the XTAL2 output of the oscillator circuit is needed to achieve the third overtone frequency, as shown in Figure 15., page 53.
 Without this LC circuit, the crystal will oscillate at a fundamental frequency mode that is about 1/3 of the desired overtone frequency.

-In Figure 15 on page 68 crystals which are specified to operate in fundamental mode (not overtone mode) do not need the LC circuit components.
+Note: In Figure 15., page 53 crystals which are specified to operate in fundamental mode (not overtone mode) do not need the LC circuit components.
 Since quartz crystals and ceramic resonators have their own characteristics based on their manufacturer, it is wise to also consult the manufacturer's recommended values for external components.

 Figure 15.
-Oscillator and clock connections
+Oscillator and Clock Connections